rajannpatel/ubuntupbx/README.md

 ### STEP 1
 #### Set up a cloud-deployment workspace on Windows, macOS, or Linux

--  Multipass will create an Ubuntu VM on Windows and macOS
+-  Multipass creates Ubuntu VMs on Windows and macOS
--  LXD will create Ubuntu containers on Linux
+-  LXD creates Ubuntu containers on Linux
 -  Both Multipass and LXD provide access to an Ubuntu terminal, which is required for Step 2

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />